329794744/hello-world/README.md

 Hi world,

-This is Siyi.
-This is my first day in Github and found here so cool.
+This is Siyi here.
+It is my first day in Github and found here so cool.

 I'm typying at a Costa near my living place.
 Here is like my little corner where I can work on my own stuffs, though not that much quiet.